FREE GROCERY GUIDE

 Additionally, studies have shown a direct link between mercury exposure and an increase in thyroid antibodies.

-It's impossible to avoid heavy metals in our modern world completely.
+While it may be impossible to avoid heavy metals altogether, there ARE things we can do to manage our risks.
 The key is to be aware of sources of heavy metal exposure.
-This includes using cautious moderation and best-choice practices in our consumption of foods that are vulnerable to heavy metals, including things like swordfish, tuna, and rice.
+This includes using mitigation methods, moderation, and best-choice practices in our consumption of foods that are vulnerable to heavy metals, including things like swordfish, tuna, and, of course, rice.

 5 Ways We Can Consume Rice Safely